 In the left input field type the name of the environmental variable APPLITOOLS_API_KEY, and in the right field type your API key.
 To obtain your API key see How to obtain your API key.
 Click on save, and in the Dialog that opens add a comment and click Save.

 Add the Applitools Eyes build task.
-In VSTS, click on the "Build and Release" tab, then click on the build definition to which you want to add the Eyes task.
+In Azure DevOps, click on the "Build and Release" tab, then click on the build definition to which you want to add the Eyes task.

 Click on the Edit button.